Visa policy of Macau: Special Authorization to Stay for Non-resident Students

 Non-resident students in possession of a valid travel document have to go to the Foreigners Subdivision of the Serviço de Migração office located in Taipa, to apply for a "Special Authorization to Stay" (外地學生之逗留的特別許可, Autorização Especial de Permanência para Estudantes do Exterior).
 The Special Authorization to Stay for Non-resident Students is usually valid until 31 December if the study program ends on a date beyond the year, or valid until the last day of the program if the study program ends within the same year.
 For those who are enrolled in a study program which ends on a date beyond the year, can renew their Special Authorization to Stay for Non-resident Students before the expiry (expiries usually 31 December), only if the Non-resident student continues to be enrolled in the study program at the same higher institute in Macau.

 Residence

 Those wanting to take up residence in Macau for purposes of investment can do so via the Macau Trade and Investment Office in Macau, and then visit the local Serviço de Migração office.

 Those wanting to take up residence for other reasons, such as employment, are required to make their application at their local Serviço de Migração office.
 The procedure varies depending on nationality and residency status.
 Chinese and Portuguese nationals should make their application via the Comissariado de Residentes at the local Serviço de Migração office, whilst foreign nationals should apply via the Comissariado de Estrangeiros at the local Serviço de Migração office.

 Visitor statistics

-Most visitors arriving to Macao were holding travel documents issued by the following countries:
+Most visitors arriving in Macau were from the following countries of nationality: